Michael Arroyo

-Michael Antonio Arroyo Mina ([mitʃaˈel aˈroyo]; born 23 April 1987) is an Ecuadorian footballer, and plays as an attacking midfielder.
+Michael Antonio Arroyo Mina ([mitʃaˈel aˈroyo]; born 23 April 1987) is an Ecuadorian professional footballer, who plays for Espartanos as a winger or attacking midfielder.

 Club career

 Emelec

 Michael Arroyo started his career in the youth ranks of Emelec.
 He was seen as a very talented player for his age, and played 73 times for Emelec.
 However, in September 2007, he tested positive for marijuana shortly after a league match with Deportivo Cuenca, and was banned for two years from football.

 Deportivo Quito

 2009

 He moved to the nation's capital in January 2009 to play for Deportivo Quito.
 He made his debut three months later in a game against Liga de Portoviejo, scoring a brace in a 2–0 home win.
 Arroyo scored his next goal with Deportivo on 20 May in a 2–0 home win over Deportivo Cuenca.
 Next he scored against Manta.
 His fourth goal of the season came against Tecnico Universitario.
 A week later he scored in a 2–0 away win against Olmedo.
 On 26 July, Arroyo scored the winning goal against his old club, Emelec.
 He scored against Macara on 18 October, in a 1–0 win.
 He won the 2009 Ecuadorian Serie A league against Deportivo Cuenca in a 3–2 comeback, scoring two goals, one which was the winning goal at the 87th minute, thus winning his first career title.
 Arroyo scored 10 goals in 17 league games played.